jtarkington77/sealed-box-ai-runbook/docs/models.md

   - English + Chinese math problems.
   - Chain-of-thought and tool-integrated reasoning.
 - Watch for:
   - Meant for math.
-Don’t use these as your default chit-chat worker.
+Don't use these as your default chit-chat worker.

 #### DeepSeek-Math series